securycore/S3BucketsLeaks/README.md

 ## Improvemts

 * Remove test: allow to quit ;
-* Check if the user had configured an AWS account (or he will see all close) ;
 * Check if it is possible to write ACL on bucket and objetcts (put-bucket-acl & put-object-acl);
 * Allow to select keylist to read only intersting files.